2022–23 Oklahoma State Cowboys basketball team

-The 2022–23 Oklahoma State Cowboys basketball team represents Oklahoma State University during the 2022–23 NCAA Division I men's basketball season.
-The team is led by sixth-year head coach Mike Boynton, and plays its home games at Gallagher-Iba Arena in Stillwater, Oklahoma as a member of the Big 12 Conference.
+The 2022–23 Oklahoma State Cowboys basketball team represented Oklahoma State University during the 2022–23 NCAA Division I men's basketball season.
+The team was led by sixth-year head coach Mike Boynton, and played its home games at Gallagher-Iba Arena in Stillwater, Oklahoma as a member of the Big 12 Conference.
+They finished the season 17–14, 8–10 in Big 12 play to finish in seventh place.
+They defeated Oklahoma in the first round of the Big 12 tournament before losing in the quarterfinals to Texas.
+They were invited to the National Invitation Tournament where they defeated Youngstown State and Eastern Washington before losing in overtime in the quarterfinals to North Texas.

 Previous season

 The Cowboys finished the 2021–22 season 15–15, 8–10 in Big 12 play to finish in a tie for fifth place.
 On November 3, 2021, the NCAA ruled Oklahoma State ineligible for postseason play for the season due to players receiving improper benefits.